 The extra allowance given to registered blind people is not an actual payment.
 Instead, the tax benefit gets added to your yearly Personal Allowance.
 That means you can earn more money before you start paying Income Tax.

-You and your spouse (or civil partner) will both get the allowance providing both of you qualify for it.
+In fact, you and your spouse (or civil partner) will both get the allowance providing both of you qualify for it.

 Some blind people do not pay any tax at all.
 Whereas, others do not earn enough salary to use the entire amount of their allowances.
 In this case you can transfer the Blind Person's Allowance to your spouse or civil partner.